 The main Austrian antitrust law statute is the Cartel Act 2005.
 The Cartel Act contains the rules on cartels, horizontal and vertical agreements, abuse of dominance, mergers and enforcement procedure.
 The Competition Act lays down provisions relating to the Federal Competition Authority (FCA) and its powers, and the Commission on Competition.

 Apart from the Cartel Act and the Competition Act, further rules on competition are set out in various other statutes such as the Neighbourhood Supply Act, which basically governs the relationship between suppliers and retailers.
 Other important rules covering areas such as demonopolisation in formerly protected sectors have been brought about through several statutes, including the Telecoms Act 2003.

-On 1 March 2013, amendments to the existing regulatory framework entered into force.
+On 1 March 2013 as well as on 1 May 2017, major amendments to the existing regulatory framework entered into force.